openpsi-project/ReaLHF/docs/source/customization.rst

 We take ``api/from_hf/llama.py`` as an example.
 To register a convertable HuggingFace model, the user should implement\:

-- Two functions that convert model configs between HuggingFace and :class:`reallm.ReaLModelConfig`.
+- Two functions that convert model configs between HuggingFace and :class:`realrlhf.ReaLModelConfig`.
 - Two functions that convert model state dicts between HuggingFace and ReaL, basically key remap.
 - Three functions specifying the names of parameters in the embedding layer, transformer blocks, and the output layer, respectively.